 Home remedies can be useful in relieving some of the pain that comes with styes, as well as helping the stye heal on its own.
 But when you have a stye, you likely want it gone as soon as possible.

-So, you can choose to get treatment online right away through Virtuwell, in addition to using the at-home stye remedies listed above.
-If you choose not to seek treatment immediately, be sure to look out for these signs that your style needs medical intervention:
+For a customized treatment plan, start a Virtuwell visit from anywhere.
+If you choose not to seek treatment immediately, be sure to look out for these signs that your stye needs medical intervention:

 - The stye doesn’t improve after 48 hours, even with regular warm compresses, and is actually growing in size